-The Academic Affairs office oversees the administration of academic programs, instruction, academic support services, and faculty.
-The office monitors students' academic progress and standing and is available to answer questions or address concerns about academic programs.
+The academic affairs office is responsible for academic programs, advising, and faculty.
+The office assigns academic advisors, monitors academic progress and standing, and is available to answer questions or address concerns about academic programs.

 Academic Load

 An average academic load for a student to carry is 15 credits per semester.
 The fall semester begins in August and ends in December and the spring semester begins in January and ends in May.
 Summer classes are available.
 It is important to remember that a student must stay enrolled for at least 12 credits per semester to be considered full-time.